-The reason captchas are being used is the human ability to spot complex patterns better than computer programs.
+The reason captchas are being used is because of the human ability to spot complex patterns better than computer programs.

 We can also observe a similar “proof” using Bookmap itself.
 Take a look at the image below.
-We can determine that it was generated by a single trader with a single glance and we can see how it affects the price.
+We can determine that it was generated by a single trader with a single glance, and we can see how it affects the price.
 Those who are familiar with computer science and machine learning understand how challenging it would be to detect this with a computer program in real time.
-The pattern itself consists of just several order replacements, but this small snapshot of the chart contains many thousands of market data events.
-This is a noise that such program must filter out.
-In addition, the program must deal with the noise generated by this trader himself in a form of different time intervals and order size during order modifications.

 The typical “stairs” pattern